DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_Company-Info-Docs/V2_athletes.md

 Key elements from the source:

 - Nicknamed the “Shooterina” (shooter + ballerina).
-- Spent childhood training in dance, including a Juilliard summer program, before discovering her true “stage” on the skeet range[67][68].
+- Spent childhood training in dance, including a Juilliard summer program, before discovering her true “stage” on the skeet range.
 - Became ISSF Women’s Skeet World Champion in 2017, winning gold in Moscow[69].
 - First woman ever to win both a Junior World title (2014) and an Open World title in Women’s Skeet[70].

 Additional achievements:

-- Multiple World Cup medals, including a silver in Lonato[71].
+- Multiple World Cup medals, including a silver in Lonato.
 - Several USA National Championships.
 - Pan American Games gold medal in Mixed Team Skeet [2023](72).

-Dania typically trains with high frequency [source notes: six days a week, ~250 targets a day](74)[71].
+Dania typically trains with high frequency (source notes: six days a week, ~250 targets a day).
 She narrowly missed the 2016 Olympic team but later made the Tokyo 2020 (held 2021) Olympic team as an alternate.

-The source underscores her role as an inspiration, particularly for young women, and notes her work speaking about mental health in sports and encouraging youth at clubs[68][73].
+The source underscores her role as an inspiration, particularly for young women, and notes her work speaking about mental health in sports and encouraging youth at clubs.

 ##### 3.2.1.2 Relationship with Perazzi & Equipment